 The literal idea of “continue” is to remain in.
 It carries the thought of persevering in something over a period with uninterrupted consistency.
 No one, except Jesus Himself, has ever lived an uninterrupted life free from sin.

 The law drives us into the arms of Jesus.

 It is incongruous to insinuate such ideas as, “I’m not a sinner.
 I’m good enough for Heaven.
 My batting average with the Ten Commandments is not that bad.”
 No one can claim to be free from coveting or selfishness.
-We have not loved the Lord our God will “all” our soul, mind and heart.
+We have not loved the Lord, our God, with “all” our soul, mind, and heart.
 The law drives everyone into the outstretched arms of Jesus, who will save poor, lost sinners.